 The Establishment Of Fake News

-Traditional journalists aren’t paid much so there’s really no incentive for them to report fake, misleading, biased, or sensationalist news.
-If they did, they’d probably get fired or at least have to write an embarrassing retraction that would blight their careers.
+Traditional journalists aren't paid a huge amount so there's really no incentive for them to report fake, misleading, biased, or sensationalist news.
+If they did, they'd probably get fired or at least have to write an embarrassing retraction that would blight their careers.

 But something happened more than a decade ago.
 CNN stopped simply reporting the news and started going the “superstar model” where they created media personalities out of anointed journalists.
 Once this started, every other major news station followed suit because consumers love to read, watch, and listen to what they already believe in.
 To become a personality, you need a view.
 And that is how big media bias began.